Instruction

 Can I refer my child for gifted services if they are currently in a grade level where a universal screener is not given?

-Per VDOE gifted regulations 8 VAC 20-40-40, students can be referred for gifted services in grades K-12.
-Families and/or staff members may initiate the screening process by submitting a referral form to the AAC or principal.
+Per VDOE gifted regulations 8 VAC 20-40-40, students can be referred for gifted/advanced academics services in grades K-12.
+Families, community members, staff members and students themselves may initiate the screening process by submitting a referral form to the AAC or principal.
 After a referral is received, an ability assessment is scheduled and is a mandatory part of the screening process.

 Can the screening and identification process move forward without an ability assessment?